wenlongzhao094/ml-repo-template/experiments/README.md

 ### Setup
 1. Create a wandb account.
 2. Run `wandb login` on the command line; config `wandb/settings`.
-3. Add the wandb account and project name as default arguments in `slurm_wandb_agent.py`.
+3. Add the wandb account and project name as default arguments in `slurm_wandb_agent.py` and `main.py`.

 More details are in the documentation: https://docs.wandb.ai/quickstart.